comsystan/comsystanj/description/sig-description.md

 - LD values should be taken with caution, as computers are not well suited to measure times
 - Signals should be opened with the CSAJ Signal Opener
 - Optional surrogate data analysis
+- Analysis of Entire signal or Subsequent/Gliding boxes
 - Ref.: Zenil et al., 2012, Complexity, [https://doi.org/10.1002/cplx.20388](https://doi.org/10.1002/cplx.20388)

 ### Allometric scaling